Kozea/Dyko/tutorials/Simple application using Kalamar.rst

 collection grows, the query performance will have to be better than parsing evrything on the file system.

-Let's say we want to store the meta-data in a database, and the actual files on a filesystem.
+Let's say we want to store the metadata in a database, and the actual files on a filesystem.

 Let's begin with the database part.